dvcoffey/Dreadhunter-Website/README.md

 #### Homepage

-This opens with band picture (hero image).
+This opens with a band picture (hero image).
 Beneath the hero image and band history exists a container with the lateset updates from the band, in this case it is an embedded music video for the latest single.

 #### Tour Page

 The Tour page occupies a bootstrap grid which will scale across all devices.
 This section allows the user to scroll through the upcoming concerts.
-If a concert div is clicked on, the user will be brought to the ticketmaster website in a new page.
+If a tour link is clicked on, the user will be brought to the ticketmaster website in a new page.

 #### Media Page